eslint/eslint/docs/src/maintain/manage-issues.md

 ---
-title: Manage Issues
+title: Manage Issues and Pull Requests
 eleventyNavigation:
     key: manage issues
     parent: maintain eslint
-    title: Manage Issues
+    title: Manage Issues and Pull Requests
     order: 2

 ---

-New issues are filed frequently, and how we respond to those issues directly affects the success of the project.
+New issues and pull requests are filed frequently, and how we respond to those issues directly affects the success of the project.
 Being part of the project team means helping to triage and address issues as they come in so the project can continue to run smoothly.

 ## Things to Keep in Mind